larscom/ngx-translate-module-loader/README.md

 ```

 If you don't need upper case keys, set `nameSpaceUppercase` to false in the options because it's upper case by default.
-If you don't want to enable namespaces at all, set `enableNamespacing` to false
+If you don't want to enable namespaces at all, set `enableNamespacing` to false.

+You can override the default name space by setting the `nameSpace` property in the options.

 ## Configuration